-As with all fine things in life, you should take care to protect your jewellery and always store it in a fabric lined jewellery box, taking care not to drop, bash or scratch.
+As with all fine things in life, you should take care to protect your jewelry and always store it in a fabric lined jewelry box, taking care not to drop, bash or scratch.

-- Store jewellery separately so that pieces do not tangle, rub or scratch against each other.
+- Store jewelry separately so that pieces do not tangle, rub or scratch against each other.
 Where possible, in our Astley Clarke Grey Pouches.

-- Keep your jewellery away from extreme temperatures, humidity or sunlight.
+- Keep your jewelry away from extreme temperatures, humidity or sunlight.

-We recommend this storing process for Gold, Silver, Vermeil jewellery.
+We recommend this storing process for Gold, Silver, Vermeil jewelry.

 Tarnish happens as a result of chemical reaction, of a substance the metal has come in contact with.
 This is not unusual for Silver and Vermeil Pieces and can be easily rectified.